s9tpepper/sergeant/README.md

 ```

 ## Overlay Server
 The `sergeant chat` command also starts a WebSocket server that can be used to build OBS overlays.
 All supported Twitch IRC, PubSub, and EventSub messages are posted to the WebSocket server so that they can be used to build a web based interface.
-The WebSocket server runs on port 8765.
+The WebSocket server runs on port 8765, http://localhost:8765.

+There is an example websocket html page and JavaScript connection in the repository's root.